Danaher misses estimates, cuts 2012 outlook

 Analysts on average had expected Danaher to earn 79 cents a share on sales of $4.51 billion, according to Thomson Reuters I/B/E/S.

 More cost reductions are coming.
-Danaher said it would spend $120 million on restructuring this year, $20 million more than it had previously estimated.
+Citing "macroeconomic pressures," Danaher said it would spend $120 million on restructuring this year, $20 million more than it had previously estimated.
 Most of those expenses will be incurred in the fourth quarter.

 Danaher's estimate of fourth-quarter earnings between 80 cents and 85 cents a share was below analysts' expectations of 88 cents.